daisyosebe/my_blog/README.md

-MY BLOG
+MY BLOG:

-When you open that page you are presented with a "My blog" title and two buttons.
+When you open the page you are presented with a "My blog" title and two buttons.
 One is to go to your blog page and the other is a toggle button for light/dark mode.

-the page includes a form for username, blog title, and blog content input.
+The page includes a form for username, blog title, and blog content input.

 When the form is submitted the blog post data is stored to localStorage.